The Evil of the Daleks

 Later, as they sleep, Maxtible appears to hypnotise The Doctor into walking through the arch as well.
 The others wake to see him, and Jamie cries out in vain for him to stop.
 As he passes through, The Doctor seems to also be mentally converted into a Dalek.
 Jamie and the others despair, and all hope seems to be lost.
 Maxtible leads The Doctor to the machinery that controls the process of implanting The Dalek factor.
 Once Maxtible has gone, The Doctor, clearly not affected by the arch, switches around some of the machinery.
 He awakens Jamie and tells him to get everyone through the arch the next time a Dalek walks through.
 A Dalek comes to bring The Doctor before the Emperor.
 As he leaves, The Doctor gives a subtle wink to Jamie.
 Jamie and the humans discuss whether this may be another trap.
 The Doctor and Maxtible are brought to the Emperor.
 The Doctor, still pretending to be converted, suggests that all daleks be passed through the conversion arch so that the humanised Daleks will be re-impregnated with The Dalek Factor.

 As The Daleks begin moving through the arch, The Doctor urges his imprisoned colleagues to go through also.
 He reveals his double-cross: he switched the circuitry, and all The Daleks passing through the arch are being humanised.
 Because The Doctor is not human himself, the initial Dalek conversion failed.
 They go through the archway and are unchanged.
 Waterfield opts to help The Doctor.
-Chaos erupts in The Dalek city.
+Chaos erupts in the Dalek city.
 Humanised daleks begin defying the non-processed Daleks and are destroyed.
 The Doctor urges the humanised Daleks to defend themselves and to demand answers from the Emperor.
 Soon civil war erupts in full force.
 Whilst encouraging The Daleks into killing the Emperor, Waterfield sacrifices his life to save The Doctor.
 He makes The Doctor promise he will look after Victoria.

 The Emperor himself is destroyed by the fighting in the throne room which sets of a process of mutual destruction.
 Skaro begins to burn.
 The enraged Maxtible hurls Kemel over a cliff to his death, as he is confronted by Daleks.
 The Doctor tries to escape Skaro and encounters Maxtible calling for the victory of the Daleks — despite the odds.
 The Doctor and Jamie escape the melee with the now-orphaned Victoria and watch the city burn, apparently witnesses to the final end of the Daleks.
 Jamie expresses concern about Victoria being left alone, to which The Doctor replies that she’ll be going with them as they leave.